Self-guided · 2.8km · 11 stops · Start: Maxwell MRT Exit 1 · End: Tanjong Pagar MRT Exit A

 Stop 2: The Wall, The Staircase & The Bus-Stop (140m walk)

 Hidden Murals: Tanjong Pagar never cease to surprise me.
-As I heading to a nearby restaurant for lunch, I stumbled upon a hidden mural tucked away in a quiet street corner.
+While heading to a nearby restaurant for lunch, I stumbled upon a hidden mural tucked away in a quiet street corner.

-Spiral Staircases: I was also pleasantly surprised to find a row of white spiral staircases climbing the rear facades of the shophouses—a perfect contrast of heritage architecture and street art.
+Spiral Staircases: I was also pleasantly surprised to find a row of white spiral staircases climbing the rear facades of the shophouses—a nice contrast of heritage architecture and street art.

-The bus stop: When you head back out to Tanjong Pagar Road, you’ll see one of the city’s most unique bus stops, seemingly designed to match the aesthetic of the nearby conservation shophouses.
-This quaint little bus-stop features stone-like pillars and a traditional roof.
-I can’t help but snap a few shots of it and I think it makes for a good instagram photo if you pose in front of it.
+The bus stop: When you head back out to Tanjong Pagar Road, look for the bus stop located directly in front of the shophouses.
+Unlike standard modern bus stops in Singapore, this one was constructed with stone-like pillars and a traditional tiled roof, seemingly designed to match the aesthetic of the nearby conservation shophouses.
+I can’t help but snap a few shots of it and I think it makes for a good instagram photo if you’re up for a quick pose.

 Stop 3: Kreta Ayer Road — Heritage Shophouses (215m)

-This is what I would consider a true, classic retro building.
-Constructed in 1939, this iconic triangular building is a prime example of Art Deco shophouse architecture.
+This iconic triangular building is an example of Art Deco shophouse architecture.
 You can’t miss its vibrant red window frames and the original “1939” inscription still visible at the very top of the facade.

-It sits at the prominent junction where Keong Saik Road meets Teck Lim Road.
-It’s an incredibly popular spot for photography because the building’s unique “wedge” shape perfectly “points” toward the modern skyscrapers in the distance—creating a stunning contrast between old and new Singapore.
+It’s a popular spot for photography because the building’s unique “wedge” shape perfectly “points” toward the modern skyscrapers in the distance—creating a contrast between old and new Singapore.

 To get to the next stop on the trail, walk along Teck Lim Road and head back out to Neil Road.